Suspected state hacking campaign used commercial software

 Iran has beefed up its Internet operations in the years since its nuclear program was attacked by Stuxnet, an unusually destructive virus developed by the United States and Israel.

-Evron said the team had uncovered seven connected attacks so far since April, including attempts to steal information from an Israeli company "adjacent to the defense and aerospace industry," an Israeli academic institution, a German-speaking defense agency, and an Eastern European defense ministry.
+Evron said the team had uncovered seven connected attacks so far since April, including attempts to steal information from an Israeli company "adjacent to the defence and aerospace industry," an Israeli academic institution, a German-speaking defence agency, and an Eastern European defence ministry.
 At least the Israeli attempts failed, he said.

 The attacks typically began with carefully targeted emails with Excel spreadsheet attachments sent to top executives.
 The recipients were prompted to allow a type of miniature program known as macros to run inside the Microsoft Corp spreadsheets, and if they agreed, malicious software would install.
 That software would download part of Core's Core Impact tool, the researchers said.